 - Sleeping on a mattress that is too soft

-Your Solution for Lasting Sciatica Pain Relief
+Book An Appointment Now for Lasting Sciatica Pain Relief

 Sciatica related to joint dysfunction or bone misalignment is best corrected using chiropractic adjustments.
 By using carefully directed and controlled pressure to restore joints to a normal position and motion, the pressure placed on the nerve is quickly and painlessly reduced.
 This often results in immediate pain relief.